 Table 4: Total time spent in each discourse domain over subset of 5 data collection runs

 (3) Annotation of Grounded Navigation Discourse units: Navigation discourse units are defined as segments of dialog which ground a physical navigation action.
 Based off initial data viewing, we think that the majority of navigation actions being discussed can be categorized as Go-to-region, Leave-region, or Stop-at-region.
-Both of these action categories are parameterized by a single spatial region, which could be a parking space, road, etc. For example, a direction to turn left at an intersection and the ensuing grounding dialog are interpreted to be a Go-to-region navigation discourse unit, parameterized by the section of street which lies to the left of the intersection.
+All of these action categories are parameterized by a single spatial region, which could be a parking space, road, etc. For example, a direction to turn left at an intersection and the ensuing grounding dialog are interpreted to be a Go-to-region navigation discourse unit, parameterized by the section of street which lies to the left of the intersection.

-(4) Dialog act annotation with gestures: Within each navigation discourse unit, grounding dialog acts will be segmented and labeled.
-The trial set of dialog acts includes a typical set of dialog acts: direct, offer, acknowledge, etc. Each dialog act annotation will also be given a boolean parameter signifying weather or not the speaker uses non-verbal communication to contribute to the dialog act's meaning.
+(4) Dialog act annotation with gestures: Within each navigation discourse unit, grounding dialog acts is segmented and labeled.
+The trial set of dialog acts includes a typical set of dialog acts: direct, offer, acknowledge, etc. Each dialog act annotation is also given a boolean parameter signifying whether or not the speaker uses non-verbal communication to contribute to the dialog act's meaning.

-(5) Grounded object reference annotation with gestures: Within the navigation domain utterances, references to objects within the immediate vicinity of the speaker will be labeled and parameterized with the object being referred to.
+(5) Grounded object reference annotation with gestures: Within the navigation domain utterances, references to objects within the immediate vicinity of the speaker are labeled and parameterized with the object being referred to.
 These objects may be permanent structures such as traffic signs, buildings, or streets, in which case the annotation will point to those objects in a detailed map of Moffett Field.
 In other cases, the objects will be mobile, in which case a new object will be created for the purpose of grounding the reference.

 Transcription, domain annotation, and object reference annotation with gestures have been completed for a 5-run subset of the corpus.
 Table 4 shows the amount of speech time (in minutes) broken down by domain.